Home

 We offer a major and minor in Arabic and a minor in Arabic and Hebrew Languages and Cultures.
 Arabic language classes attract 300+ students from across the university each semester.

-In addition to the shared minor in Arabic and Hebrew Language and Cultures, we offer modern Hebrew courses that enroll students from within and outside the department.
+In addition to the shared minor in Arabic and Hebrew Language and Cultures, the department offers modern Hebrew courses that enroll students from within and outside the department.

 Our Persian classes are popular with students from a broad range of disciplines, including the humanities, international affairs, business, law and more.